-20 Banff Winter Activities for Non-Skiers
+20 Things to do in Banff in Winter for Non-Skiers

 Most people know that one of the best things to do in Banff in winter is ski and snowboard at Lake Louise, Banff Sunshine, or Mt.
 Norquay.
 However, not every visitor to Banff is a die-hard skier.
 Thankfully, Banff caters to every type of traveler, and some of the best winter activities don’t involve skiing or snowboarding.